slac-lcls/lclstreamer/docs/docs/configuration_lclstreamer.md

-With this configuration options, LCLStreamer reads psana1 data (`Psana1EventSource`), does not perform any processing of the data (`NoOpProcessingPipeline`), serializes the data in a binary blob with the internal structure of an HDF5 file (`Hdf5Serializer`) and finally hands the binary blob to two data handlers: one that saves it as a file (`BinaryFileWritingDataHandler`) and one that streams it through a network socket (`BinaryDataStreamingDataHandler`)
+With this configuration options, LCLStreamer reads psana1 data (`Psana1EventSource`), does not perform any processing of the data (`NoOpProcessingPipeline`), serializes the data in a binary blob with the internal structure of an HDF5 file (`Hdf5BinarySerializer`) and finally hands the binary blob to two data handlers: one that saves it as a file(`BinaryFileWritingDataHandler`) and one that streams it through a network socket (`BinaryDataStreamingDataHandler`)